List of IGPX characters: Team Edgeraid

 Bjorn Johannsen is the forward and leader of Team Edgeraid.
-He takes pride in teamwork and that is what got his team far.
-Bjorn is not exactly arrogant but he tends to think he knows what he is doing.
-He is the only other pilot aside from Amy to have an animal copilot.
-Bjorn's animal copilot is Sola (ソラ, Sora) (Yūko Tachibana, Wendee Lee) the dog, and just like Luca, has her own commercial for dogfood.
+He takes pride in teamwork, which is what got his team far.
+Bjorn is not arrogant, but tends to think he knows what he is doing.
+He is the only other pilot aside from Amy to have an animal copilot in the dog Sola (ソラ, Sora) (Yūko Tachibana, Wendee Lee), who, like Luca, has her own commercial for dog food.